Gregory N. LongworthGregory Longworth Clark Hill

 Gregory N. Longworth

 Gregory N. Longworth is a Senior Attorney of Clark Hill's Litigation Practice Group and is located in the firm's Grand Rapids office.
-Greg specializes in litigation, focusing his expertise on business litigation, including complex commercial disputes, employment matters, and intellectual property issues, and real estate litigation.
+Greg's practice concentrates on business litigation, including complex commercial disputes, employment matters, and intellectual property issues, and real estate litigation.
 He also serves as the Chairperson of the firm’s Pro Bono Committee.

 Greg is a graduate of the University of Akron School of Law where he graduated magna cum laude.
 While in law school, Greg was the Assistant Editor of the Akron Law Review and received several American Jurisprudence awards for academic achievements.
 Following law school, Greg was a law clerk for Chief Judge Robert Holmes Bell, United States District Judge for the Western District of Michigan.